WATCH THE TRAILER HERE:

 Are you from a festival, gallery, museum, tv station, curator, press or other and want to view the film?
 Contact me on firstname.lastname@example.org and I will send you a password.

 Won best amateur film at CALCUTTA INTERNATIONAL CULT FILM FESTIVAL September 2019: Link to Festival

-The film is a part of the Official Selection at South Film and Arts Academy Festival: Link to Festival:
+The film was a part of the Official Selection at South Film and Arts Academy Festival: Link to Festival

 Selected for the monthly edition of November at MIAMI INDEPENDENT FILM FESTIVAL: Link to Festival